susam/lab/reading/books/sicp.md

 Structure and Interpretation of Computer Programs
 =================================================

-This document contains excerpts from the book *Structure and Interpretation of Computer Programs*, second edition by Harold Abelson, Gerald Jay Sussman, and Julie Sussman.
+This document contains excerpts from the book [*Structure and Interpretation of Computer Programs*](https://git.io/sicp.pdf), second edition by Harold Abelson, Gerald Jay Sussman, and Julie Sussman.
 Additionally, this document also contains [notes](#notes) I took while studying the book.

+See the [lab/lisp/sicp][examples] directory for example programs I have written while reading this book.

+[examples]: ../../lisp/sicp

 Dedication